maubanel/GMS2-Space-Rocks/next-size/README.md

 > This variable returns the index of the current sprite for the instance, or -1 if the instance has no sprite associated with it.
 You can change it to give the instance a different sprite by giving it the name of a sprite from the resource tree or by using a variable that has an externally loaded sprite indexed in it. - GameMaker Manual

+Then we repeat spawining a rock twice.
+Now we need to change the default `sprite_index` as it is set to **spr_rock_large**.
+We also need to change the size for deciding where to spawn and where to `move_wrap` with the `size` variable.
+We can dot instance into another object instance's variable because `instance_create_depth()` returns the id of this instance of the newly created rock.

 ![alt_text](images/spawnTwoRocks.png)